 Thankfully, it’s not that hard to create opportunities for social interaction among remote workers.
 Modern humans are already used to gathering remotely via social media and video chatting platforms; sometimes they just need a reminder.
 So, here are five ideas that you can use to nudge your geographically disconnected employees (and yourself!) toward social interaction.

 Who says you have to be physically present at the office to partake in water-cooler conversations or chats by the coffee machine?
 Schedule short breaks throughout the day for anyone willing to join a group video call and shoot the breeze over coffee or tea.
-If your company uses Slack, there’s even a brand-new app called Hallway that enables you to set up recurring virtual breaks in your channels.
+Aside from turning on your webcams, you can also set up a virtual office online, simulating the idea of a shared workspace.
+With your customizable avatar, you can also take breaks next to the online water-cooler, making it feel more like in-person chats.
+This is also a way to make virtual conferences, trainings, and events more interesting to attendees.

 2. Bond While Virtually Volunteering